-Those aged 75 or over when they die will be able to pass their defined contribution pension fund to any beneficiary who will then be able to draw down on it as income at their marginal rate of income tax.
-Beneficiaries will also have the option of receiving the pension as a lump sum payment, subject to a tax charge of 45%.
+Those aged 75 or over when they die will be able to pass their defined contribution pension fund to any beneficiary who will then be able to draw down on it as income or as a lump sum at their marginal rate of income tax.
+On death after age 75 the benefits can be paid as a lump sum to a trust with a 45% tax charge.